Steve Alford: Manchester University Spartans

 Alford began his college coaching career in North Manchester, Indiana in 1991 as head coach of the Division III Manchester University's basketball program.
 During his four seasons with the team, Alford had a record of 78–29.
 When Alford began coaching that team, the team had lost its first eight games.
 During his first season there Alford won four of 20 games.
 In his first full season as coach the team posted a record of 20–8.
 In the next season Manchester posted a record of 23–4, and in his fourth and final season his team finished 31–1.

 In 1994 and 1995 Manchester won conference titles, and in Alford's final three seasons the team competed in the NCAA Division III Tournament.
 Under Alford, the team won three straight conference tournament titles (1993, 1994, 1995).
 The team advanced to the Division III championship game in 1995, placing second in the nation after suffering its first defeat in 32 games.
 The loss to Bo Ryan's University of Wisconsin-Platteville team marked the only title game in NCAA history matching two undefeated squads.

 In 1993, 1994, and 1995 Alford was named the Indiana Collegiate Conference Coach of the Year.
 In the 1994–95 season the Manchester team was inducted into the school Hall of Fame.
 In 1999 Alford was also inducted into Manchester's Hall of Fame.

 Missouri State Bears

 Following his time at Manchester, Alford was named the head coach at Southwest Missouri State University, now Missouri State University.
 He began his position there in the 1995–96 season, and would remain there until 1999.
 During his time at Missouri State, his teams posted a 78–48 record.
 In 1999, the Bears advanced to the Sweet 16 of the NCAA tournament before losing to Duke.
+As of 2024, Missouri State has not made an appearance in the NCAA Tournament since Alford's departure.